 Compound rotations

-Consider the following sequence of rotations associated with a 3-2-1 set of Euler angles: through
+Consider the following sequence of rotations associated with a 3-2-1 set of Euler angles:

 about